Rural Public Health Agencies

 Public health agencies differ in their approach to interacting with tribal jurisdictions and organizations.
 According to the 2022 article Best of ARM, Evaluating Engagement in Multisector Community Health Networks: The Case of Tribal Organizations, 72% of public health networks located near AI/AN healthcare facilities lack engagement with tribal organizations.

-How can public health agencies respond to emergencies and disasters in rural areas?
+How can public health agencies plan for and respond to emergencies and disasters in rural areas?

-Emergencies and disasters can have a disproportionate impact on under-resourced and rural communities due to healthcare facility closures and delayed response times from emergency medical services, according to the 2022 National Preparedness Report.
-The report discusses public health and healthcare system capacity and suggests ways to invest in preparedness strategies, connect systems, and address inequities.
+Emergencies and disasters can have a disproportionate impact on under-resourced and rural communities due to healthcare facility closures and delayed response times from emergency medical services.
+According to the 2023 National Preparedness Report, rural areas are at increased risk due to healthcare shortages and hospital closures.
+The report discusses public health and healthcare system capacity and suggests ways to invest in preparedness strategies, connect systems, address inequities, and mitigate the health impacts of climate change.

 Public health agencies play a key role in emergency preparedness and response.
 Some roles include: